-This is an extract from the original and full article was published in: International Wound Journal ISSN 1742-4801.
+This is an extract from the original.
+The full article was published in the International Wound Journal ISSN 1742-4801.

-A cluster randomised controlled trial was conducted to evaluate the effectiveness of a twice-daily moisturising regimen as compared to ‘usual’ skin care for reducing skin tear incidence.
+A randomised controlled trial was conducted to evaluate the effectiveness of a twice-daily moisturising regimen as compared to ‘usual’ skin care for reducing skin tear incidences.
 Aged care residents from 14 Western Australian facilities (980 beds) were invited to participate.

-Skin tears are defined as partial – or full-thickness skin injuries that result from shearing, friction or blunt trauma.
-Skin tears are the most common wounds found amongst older adults in hospitals, residential facilities and the community, and they are predominately located on the extremities.
+Skin tears are defined as partial or full-thickness skin injuries that result from shearing, friction or blunt trauma.
+Skin tears are the most common wounds among older adults in hospitals, residential facilities and the community.

 All staff within the 14 facilities received education on skin tear classification and reporting, and the staff in the 7 intervention facilities received additional education on the intervention regimen and its implementation in their facility.
 The education was repeated at regular intervals for protocol reinforcement and for the benefit of newly employed staff.